The Archive

 The Godfrey Hotel opened on Michigan Avenue in summer 2023, but its full-service ground-floor restaurant came later.

-Michigan Central's New residency pays Detroit artists $30,000 to make things
+Michigan Central's new residency pays Detroit artists $30,000 to make things

 The Michigan Central x Newlab Creative Residency launches its inaugural cohort this fall.
 Six artists. $30,000 each.

-Hamtramck Labor Day festival closes its 44th year with a jack White surprise
+Hamtramck Labor Day festival closes its 44th year with a Jack White surprise

 The 44th annual Hamtramck Labor Day Festival ran August 31 through September 2, 2024.
 Joseph Campau Avenue from Caniff to Carpenter.
 Free admission.